AlexandertheGreat491/whats_soap/README.md

   ## Description

   A site for displaying your favorite soap recipes.
-You can create a user to save soap recipes.
+You can create a user to save and edit soap recipes.

   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)